oshaughn/research-projects-RIT/docs/source/using-pipeline.rst

   --internal-correlate-default
                         Force joint sampling in mc,delta_mc, s1z and possibly s2z
   --internal-force-iterations INTERNAL_FORCE_ITERATIONS
-                        If inteeger provided, overrides internal guidance on number of iterations, attempts to force prolonged run.
+                        If integer provided, overrides internal guidance on number of iterations, attempts to force prolonged run.
 By default puts convergence tests on --internal-flat-strategy
                         Use the same CIP options for every iteration, with convergence tests on.
 Passes --test-convergence,